osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 1. Create a new user called "haptix" by going to "System Tools", "Administration" and "User Accounts".
 Log in as the new user.

 1. Open a terminal and type:

     ~~~
     sudo adduser haptix sudo
     ~~~

-    to add the new user to sudoer list.
+    to add the new user to the sudoers list.
 Reboot the machine.

 1. Log back in as the new `haptix` user, open a terminal and type: